 The Dutch call it jenever but abroad the spirit is often called genever, geneva, jeneva, Dutch gin, Holland gin or simply even Hollands.
 Genever is internationally known under many different names but also in the Netherlands, there are several terms floating around the category.
 Below briefly the three major ones to remember.

 Also the ‘old’ in old genevers has nothing to do with being aged in wooden barrels.
 Although genever and malt wine may be aged in barrels.
-This aging process is called lagering in Dutch, giving the genever a cask finish.
+This ageing process is called lagering in Dutch, giving the genever a cask finish.
 A ‘gelagerde oude jenever’ translates to a genever which is made following the old pre-war recipe and has been aged in wooden barrels.
-Old genever, gelagerd or not, consists of 16 to 50% malt wine and, like young genever, has a minimum alcohol content of 30% ABV.
+Old genever, gelagerd or not, consists of 16% malt wine or up and, like young genever, has a minimum alcohol content of 30% ABV.

-The genever with the highest percentage of malt wine is called korenwijn, which is sometimes written as Corenwyn.
-This kind of genever contains at least 51% malt wine and can be seen as the original genever from back in the days.
+The genever with the highest minimum percentage of malt wine is called korenwijn, which is sometimes written as Corenwyn.
+This kind of genever contains at least 51% malt wine and often comes closest to the original genevers from back in the days.